crcn/tandem-old/packages/front-end/README.md

 MILESTONE OBJECTIVE: get to point where styles panel can be created in Tandem.

-TOMORROW (WED):
+TOMORROW (FRI):

-- layers
+- start on react-dnd
-- auto generate layer names

 - get short keys to work without modifier*
-- add icons for layers
 - react-dnd
 - grouping elements
 - editing text

+SATURDAY (or mon):

-- custom styles
+- editing text
 - slots

 COMPONENTS: